Active elements in cannabis, called cannabinoids, may help reduce inflammation, pain, and itching in psoriasis.

 One of the most painful symptoms of psoriasis is the cracking and subsequent bleeding of the affected skin patches.

 Psoriasis is a long-term condition that currently has no known cure.
-Over time, it can have a negative impact on a person’s mental well-being.
+Over time, it can impact a person’s mental well-being.

-People should speak to a doctor before using cannabis for psoriasis.
+People should speak with a healthcare professional before using cannabis for psoriasis.

 It is critical to remember that cannabis is only legal in some states for both recreational and medical purposes.
 Approved medications containing cannabinoids may need a prescription.